AntonioBerna/ffust/README.md

 ## Introduction

-This little project was born from the idea of ​​sharing (without quality loss) video and/or audio files recorded via `OBS Studio` and/or `Audacity`.
+This little project was born from the idea of sharing (without quality loss) video and/or audio files recorded via `OBS Studio` and/or `Audacity`.
 In fact, these software are very powerful but at the same time they create really large files in order to be shared.
 In addition the `ffmpeg` software has options that are not very easy to remember.

 So the purpose of `ffust` is to implement the operations of audio capture from video, lossless video compression and conversion from one video and/or audio format to another using English instead of flags that are incomprehensible to newbies.